luciaeveberger/wizard_simulation/README.md

 # WIZARD

-## Design

 ## Strategies:

+After assessing the game, I devised the following strategies.
+The bettors below bet on a combination of:
+1. the strength of the individual card(s): raw card value
+2. the order/size (N) of the round
+3. the distribution of cards for (N)
+4. the patterns of others betting and history

+Mentioned also are the potential downside of their strategy. * None of these strategies are optimal!

 #### 1. Simple Bettor - Early and Aggressive:
-This bettor bets on the strength of their hand vs. the order of bids.
+This bettor bets on the strength of their hand and the order of bids.
-At the early stages of the game, they bet aggressively  with a lower threshold  card > [50] at the .
+At the early stages of the game, they bet aggressively  with a lower threshold  `card > [50]` .
 As the rounds progress, they up the threshold and bet less aggressively after.
 This player may consistently overbid.

 #### 2. Distribution Bettor - Passive: